alphagov/govuk-design-system/src/components/error-message/index.md

 - put the message in red after the question text and hint text
 - use a red border to visually connect the message and the question it belongs to
 - if the error relates to a specific field within the question, give it a red border and refer to that field in the error message - for example: "you must enter a year"

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not clear any form fields when adding error messages.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+Keeping information that caused errors helps users to:

+- see what went wrong
+- edit their previous answer
+- avoid re-entering information

 To help screen reader users, the error message component includes a hidden 'Error:' before the error message.
 These users will hear, for example, "Error: The date your passport was issued must be in the past".